Pottery: Archaeology

-It is valuable to look into pottery as an archaeological record of potential interaction between peoples.
+It is valuable to examine pottery as an archaeological record of potential interactions between peoples.
 When pottery is placed within the context of linguistic and migratory patterns, it becomes an even more prevalent category of social artifact.
 As proposed by Olivier P. Gosselain, it is possible to understand ranges of cross-cultural interaction by looking closely at the chaîne opératoire of ceramic production.

-The methods used to produce pottery in early Sub-Saharan Africa are divisible into three categories: techniques visible to the eye (decoration, firing and post-firing techniques), techniques related to the materials (selection or processing of clay, etc.), and techniques of molding or fashioning the clay.
-These three categories can be used to consider the implications of the reoccurrence of a particular sort of pottery in different areas.
-Generally, the techniques that are easily visible (the first category of those mentioned above) are thus readily imitated, and may indicate a more distant connection between groups, such as trade in the same market or even relatively close settlements.
-Techniques that require more studied replication (i.e., the selection of clay and the fashioning of clay) may indicate a closer connection between peoples, as these methods are usually only transmissible between potters and those otherwise directly involved in production.
+The methods used to produce pottery in early Sub-Saharan Africa fall into three categories: techniques visible (decoration, firing, and post-firing techniques), techniques related to the materials (selection or processing of clay, etc.), and techniques for molding or fashioning the clay.
+These three categories can be used to consider the implications of the recurrence of a particular sort of pottery in different areas.
+Generally, the techniques that are easily visible (the first category mentioned above) are readily imitated and may indicate a more distant connection between groups, such as trade in the same market or even relatively close settlements.
+Techniques that require more studied replication (i.e., the selection of clay and the fashioning of clay) may indicate a closer connection between people, as these methods are usually only transmissible between potters and those otherwise directly involved in production.
 Such a relationship requires the ability of the involved parties to communicate effectively, implying pre-existing norms of contact or a shared language between the two.
-Thus, the patterns of technical diffusion in pot-making that are visible via archaeological findings also reveal patterns in societal interaction.
+Thus, the patterns of technical diffusion in pot-making visible in archaeological findings also reveal patterns of societal interaction.

-Chronologies based on pottery are often essential for dating non-literate cultures and are often of help in the dating of historic cultures as well.
-Trace-element analysis, mostly by neutron activation, allows the sources of clay to be accurately identified and the thermoluminescence test can be used to provide an estimate of the date of last firing.
+Chronologies based on pottery are often essential for dating non-literate cultures and helpful for dating historic cultures as well.
+Trace-element analysis, mostly by neutron activation, allows the sources of clay to be accurately identified, and the thermoluminescence test can be used to provide an estimate of the date of last firing.
 Examining sherds from prehistory, scientists learned that during high-temperature firing, iron materials in clay record the state of the Earth's magnetic field at that moment.

 Fabric analysis

 The "clay body" is also called the "paste" or the "fabric", which consists of 2 things, the "clay matrix" – composed of grains of less than 0.02 mm grains which can be seen using the high-powered microscopes or a scanning electron microscope, and the "clay inclusions" – which are larger grains of clay and could be seen with the naked eye or a low-power binocular microscope.
-For geologists, fabric analysis means spatial arrangement of minerals in a rock.
-For Archaeologists, the "fabric analysis" of pottery entails the study of clay matrix and inclusions in the clay body as well as the firing temperature and conditions.
+For geologists, fabric analysis means the spatial arrangement of minerals in a rock.
+For Archaeologists, the "fabric analysis" of pottery entails the study of clay matrix and inclusions in the clay body, as well as the firing temperature and conditions.
 Analysis is done to examine the following 3 in detail: